m-mahmoud-alsaid/m-mahmoud-alsaid/README.md

 # 💫 About Me

 I’m Mohamed Mahmoud,
-a Front-End Developer focused on building responsive and modern web applications using HTML, CSS, JavaScript, and React.
+a Front-End Developer focused on building responsive and modern web applications.
 I enjoy turning ideas into clean and functional user interfaces.

 ---